|Class:||Animals (Animalia) - Jointed Legs (Arthropoda) - Insects (Insecta) iNaturalist Observation|

 |This Photo:||Male: Hind leg|

-Thank you Robert Read for confirming the identification of this species
+Thank you Robert Read & Matthew Connors for confirming the id of this species for us

 General Species Information: